retrosnob/retrosnob.github.io/pythonbook.md

    - email_address
    - emailaddress1
    - 1emailaddress
+   - emailAddress
+1. Which variable name for email address would you expect to see in an Edexcel GCSE paper
-.
-Name the data type (integer, float, string, boolean) of each of these variables after they have been initialised:
+1. Name the data type (integer, float, string, boolean) of each of these variables after they have been initialised:
     - `name = "Fred"`
     - `isPrefect = True`
     - `age = 15`
     - `height = 1.73`
-3. Explain why `x` is not a good variable name for storing the height of a rectangle.
+1. Explain why `x` is not a good variable name for storing the height of a rectangle.
 What would be a better variable name?

 # Getting input from the user
 I include this section early because it quickly allows us to write interactive programs that do something useful.
 You can get input from the user by using the `input` function.